 These two music streaming platforms are similar in more ways than one.
 So between Spotify vs Pandora, which should you go for?

-For some, choosing between streaming platforms can be confusing.
+Choosing between streaming platforms can be confusing.
 And it certainly doesn’t help that many of them offer seemingly identical features.
-The same can be said for Pandora and Spotify, which are two of the longest-running streaming services in the business.
-And while both may look similar on the outside, each comes with its own brand of uniqueness.
+The same can be said for Pandora and Spotify, two of the longest-running music streaming services.
+While both share some similarities, each comes with its own brand of uniqueness.

-In this in-depth look at these two popular streaming apps, we aim to highlight those unique points.
-Hopefully, it’ll help you figure out which streaming platform is best for you, and speed up the decision-making process.
+In this in-depth analysis, we aim to highlight the unique points of these two popular streaming apps.
+Hopefully, it’ll help you figure out which streaming platform is best for you.
 So, let’s get to it!

 Spotify is a Swedish music streaming service launched in Europe in 2008.
 The app was developed by Daniel Ek and Martin Lorentzon, and designed in part to address music piracy.
 By 2011 Spotify had one million subscribers.
 Today it’s one of the biggest music streaming platforms in the industry.

 Check out our comprehensive review on Spotify for an in-depth look at this platform.

 Pandora combines on-demand music streaming and personalized internet radio stations.
 The app was developed in 2000 by Will Glaser, Jon Kraft, and Tim Westergren.
 It also built on an idea for a music recommendation engine called the Music Genome Project.

 Unfortunately, Pandora’s availability is limited only to the US, Australia, and New Zealand.
 For more info on this platform, feel free to head to our Pandora music review.

 Both Spotify and Pandora make use of a freemium business model.
 This means that both offer ad-supported access to certain features for free.
 Users can also opt to upgrade to a paid subscription to remove ads and get more features.